New Statutory Framework For Companies In Singapore to Conduct Virtual Meetings

 The New Statutory Framework also provides that, subject to the constitution of the relevant Company, a meeting of the board of directors of the Company or a committee consisting of one or more directors is not prohibited from being partially or fully held using virtual meeting technology.

-B. Application of the new statutory framework
+1. Application of the new statutory framework

 A Company does not need to amend its constitution if it would like to hold partially or fully virtual meetings under the New Statutory Framework, as the New Statutory Framework will automatically apply to all Companies incorporated before 1 July 2023 unless the constitution is amended on or after 1 July 2023 to exclude the application of the New Statutory Framework.
 For a Company that is incorporated on or after 1 July 2023, the Company may choose to exclude the application of the New Statutory Framework at the point of incorporation or any time after its incorporation.

 It should also be noted that notwithstanding the introduction of the New Statutory Framework, Companies listed on the Singapore Exchange remain subject to regulations issued by the Singapore Exchange Regulation (“SGX RegCo”).
 In this regard, in line with the introduction of the New Statutory Framework, SGX RegCo has updated its practice notes to provide detailed guidance to listed issuers on the conduct of virtual general meetings, which will apply to meetings held on or after 1 July 2023.
-Please refer to our article (here) for further details on the updates to the practice notes.

-C. Protection of shareholders’ rights
+1. Protection of shareholders’ rights

 The amendments to the Act to allow for the holding of virtual meetings will not compromise shareholders’ rights as the New Statutory Framework will also introduce a set of default rules that sets out how key shareholders’ rights are to be applied at a meeting that is held using virtual meeting technology.
 We set out in the table below, a summary of such shareholders’ rights and the corresponding default rules to be applied: